I-Dont-Remember/site/content/blog/creator-trapped-in-a-consumer-body.md

 I am a creator trapped in a consumer's body.

 > *Some people are consumer by nature; they consume vast quantities of knowledge purely for learning's sake.
 Others are producers; they consume knowledge with the intent of one day acting on the knowledge and producing something, be it a book, a song, a blog, a startup, etc...
-Neither is better than the other.
+Neither is better than the other*[^1].

-The key is to answer one question: **which are you?__*
+The key is to answer one question: __which are you?__.

-_Rob Walling_*

 ## Years of experience